msmith01/msmith01.github.com/_posts/2019-09-19-Amazon-AWS-RStudio-Server.md

 I recommend Louis Aslett's AMI especially if you are not familiar with Bash or Shell commands however I was running into some compatibility problems with package versions and R versions which is why I sought a way to manually install R and have full control.

-Below are a fe additional commands, mostly for myself since I kept all these commands in a notepad and there was a reason they were kept!
+Below are a few additional commands, mostly for myself since I kept all these commands in a notepad and there was a reason they were kept!

 **Step 6:** Upgrade R